appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 * Your API / Query is taking too long to respond.
 This can be fixed by fetching smaller datasets using

-  \[server-side

-  pagination\]\(../core-concepts/displaying-data-read/display-data-tables.md\#pagination\) or increasing the timeout of

-  the API / Query in the [settings section](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases/query-settings).
+[server-side pagination](../core-concepts/displaying-data-read/display-data-tables.md#pagination) or increasing the timeout of the API / Query in the [settings section](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases/query-settings).

 ### Configuration Error